apache/bigtop/README.md

 For Users: Running the smoke tests.
 -----------------------------------

-The simplest way to test bigtop is to:
+The simplest way to test bigtop is described in bigtop-tests/smoke-tests/README file

-* Step 1: cd bigtop-tests/smoke-tests/
-* Step 2: Follow the instructions in the smoke-tests/README file.

 For integration (API level) testing with maven, read on.